SieglStefan/SpeedyWeatherEmulator.jl/docs/src/running_SWE.md

 # Running SpeedyWeatherEmulator.jl

 This section introduces the core functionality of the package.
-After a short review of the basic workflow of the package it provides a step-by-step overview of how to generate simulation data, format it for training, build and train an emulator, saving/loading data, and evaluate its performance.
+After a short review of the basic workflow of the package it provides a step-by-step overview of how to generate simulation data, format it for training, build and train an emulator, saving/loading data, and evaluate and its performance.

-## Basic workflow
+## Basic Workflow

 This brief introduction to the workflow is meant to illustrate how the different steps, functions, and data types of the package interact.
 I have deliberately omitted details such as additional functions, parameters, or default values.
-These can be found in the sections below or seen in action in the examples.
+These can be found in the sections below, seen in action in the examples or looked up in the source code.

 Every workflow in SpeedyWeatherEmulator.jl begins by defining the simulation parameters in a `SimPara` object.
-These parameters control the spectral truncation, the number of timesteps to be stored, the number of independent initial conditions and more:
+These parameters control the spectral truncation, the number of datapoints to be stored per i.c., the number of independent initial conditions and more:

 ```julia
 sim_para = SimPara(trunc=5, n_data=20, n_ic=500)